-While it is Ikuru who makes this project possible by creating the necessary link between the many municipal departments, such as sanitation, engineering, building, pest control, highway and more, it is the GOW who brought awareness to the necessity of it.
+While it is Mr. Watanabe who makes this project possible by creating the necessary link between the many municipal departments, such as sanitation, engineering, building, pest control, highway and more, it is the GOW who brought awareness to the necessity of it.
 GOW stands for Group Of Women.
-I suppose the activists could include men but in the movie it was women and I have seen similar groups in local government making a difference today.
+Of course, the activists could include men but, in the movie, it was women and I have seen similar groups in local government make a difference.
+Some may recall the particularly notable GOW who made a difference in Plympton some years ago.

 This movie had terms near and dear to my heart.
 The GOW came to their local town hall complaining of swampy water, mosquitoes, raw sewage and sick children.
 They demanded that something be done but nothing was.
 They cried.
 They yelled.
 Nothing was done.
 They were herded from one department to another.
-That is, until Ikuru realized he had little time left and little time to make a difference.
+That is, until Mr. Watanabe realized he had little time left and little time to make a difference.

-Even at Ikuru's funeral, the various municipal departments attempted to take credit for the cleaned up area and creation of the playground, that is until the GOW showed up.
+Even at Watanabe's funeral, the various municipal departments attempted to take credit for the cleaned-up area and creation of the playground, that is until the GOW showed up.
 They wept in sorrow and in gratitude for the man who made a difference, for the man who not only listened but who also acted on what he learned.

-While I watched this movie I confirmed that some things have not changed, at least when it comes to public health.
+While I watched this movie, I realized that some things have not changed, at least when it comes to public health.
 We need to care, communicate and cooperate.
 That was always the case and I suspect always will be.